cdapio/cdap-ingest/stream-client/stream-client-java/README.md

   <version>1.0-SNAPSHOT</version>
  </dependency>

-## example
+## Example

- Create StreamClient instance with mandatory fields 'host' and 'port' of Getaway server.
+ Create a StreamClient instance, specifying the fields 'host' and 'port' of the gateway server.
- Optional configurations could be set as default:
+ Optional configurations that can be set (and their default values):

   - ssl: false (use HTTP protocol)
-  - writer pool size: '10' (max thread pool size for write events to the Stream)
+  - writerPoolSize: '10' (max thread pool size for write events to the Stream)
-  - version : 'v2' (Getaway server version, used as a part of base uri [http://localhost:10000/v2/...])
+  - version : 'v2' (Gateway server version, used as a part of the base URI [http(s)://localhost:10000/v2/...])
-  - authToken: null (Need to be specify for authenticate client requests).
+  - authToken: null (Need to specify to authenticate client requests)
-  - apiKey: null (Need to be specify for authenticate client requests using SSL)
+  - apiKey:  null (Need to specify to authenticate client requests using SSL)

  ```
    StreamClient streamClient = new RestStreamClient.Builder("localhost", 10000).build();
  ```

- or also could be specified as the builder parameters:
+ or specified using the builder parameters:

  ```
    StreamClient streamClient = new RestStreamClient.Builder("localhost", 10000)